Interruption science: Notifications

 One of the major challenges associated with increased reliance on information technologies is they will send users notifications, without considering current task demands.
 Answering notifications impedes task performance and the ability to resume to the original task at hand.
 In addition, even just knowing that one has received a notification can negatively impact sustained attention.

 Several solutions have been proposed to this problem.
 One study suggested entirely disable email notifications.
 The down side was it may induce a pressure to constant need to check their email accounts.
 In fact, entirely removing notifications may lead people to spend more time checking their email.
 The absence of e-mail notifications is often seen as counterproductive because of the required "catch-up" time periods after a long time between email checking.
 Alternatively, there are several attempts to design software applications that deliver notifications when there is an identified break from work, or categorize notifications based on their relative importance (e.g. Oasis).

 Research has also investigated the effects of relevant interruptions, and found notifications relevant to the current task are less disruptive than if it were unrelated.
 Overall task performance is most impacted when an instant message is received during fast and stimulus-driven tasks such as typing, pressing buttons, or examining search results.

 Bounded deferral is a restricted notification method that entails users waiting a prescribed amount of time before they access a notification to reduce the amount of interruption and decline in productivity.
 This technique was used in the aim to provide calmer and less disruptive work spaces.
 If users are busy, alerts and notifications are put aside and delivered only when users are in a position to receive notifications without harming their work.
-The bounded deferral method has proven to be useful and has the potential to become even more effective on a wider scale, as it has showed how an effective notification system can operate.
+The bounded deferral method has proven to be useful and has the potential to become even more effective on a wider scale, as it has shown how an effective notification system can operate.